by Daniel Bailey

 (Michigan, United States)

-This article doesn't cite ANY sources at all for its claims.
+There are articles that exaggerate the emissions from the meat industry.
+These don't cite ANY sources at all for their claims.
 NONE.
 ZERO.

 What does the best-available evidence say?
 Let's look at the evidence, not just opinions.